hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/05b-Forms.md

   + docstring: return the index within the calling `String` object of the 1st occurrence of the specified value
   + parameters:
     + `searchValue`: the string value to search for
-    + `fromIndex` (optional): an integer repreenting the index at which to start the search, defaults to 0
+    + `fromIndex` (optional): an integer representing the index at which to start the search, defaults to 0
   + return: the index of the first occurrent of `searchValue` or `-1` if not found